Welcome to Lycoming College

 Lycoming students, who come from as nearby as Williamsport and as far away as China, embrace both the academic and the residential life of the institution.
 At Lycoming, students have experiences that produce profound learning that makes a difference over the course of a lifetime.
 High-impact opportunities can be found in abundance.
 For example, students do research with faculty members, complete internships and service or community-based learning projects, teach in the local schools, and study abroad.

 Students who intend to continue their studies in health, law, medicine, the ministry, or teaching receive excellent pre-professional preparation.
-Through a number of cooperative programs with other colleges and universities, Lycoming students study clinical laboratory science, engineering, forestry, optometry, and podiatry, while still enjoying the benefits of a small college experience.
+Through a number of cooperative programs with other colleges and universities, Lycoming students study clinical laboratory science, engineering, and forestry, while still enjoying the benefits of a small college experience.
 Lycoming students are encouraged to complement their studies with international experiences.
 Students may take advantage of traditional study abroad programs through College partners and other approved programs or international internships.
 In addition, Lycoming offers a variety of short-term travel courses available during the semester and the May Term.
 Our cooperative programs also provide opportunities to study in Washington, D.C. or New York City.

 One of Lycoming’s most popular and successful ways of blending career planning with a liberal arts education is through its internship programs.
 Close to one-third of Lycoming students gain real job experience as part of a semester course load.
 The Williamsport area is particularly rich in internship opportunities in business, communication, government, health, and social services.
 The close relationship between the College and the community has given Lycoming students a chance to roll up their sleeves and gain résumé-enhancing experience rather than mere observation.